 Formative feedback is an intentional, voluntary, developmental strategy for instructors to receive feedback (from a variety of sources) about their teaching with the goal to improve student learning.
 The Taylor Institute's Educational Development Unit has launched a formative feedback initiative to provide instructors with information, resources and strategies to incorporate into their teaching.

 Teaching philosophies and dossiers communicate your beliefs about teaching and learning and document the scope and quality of your teaching practices and how you translate your beliefs into practice.
 The Taylor Institute supports instructors and graduate students to prepare philosophy statements and dossiers for job applications, tenure and promotion reviews, teaching award applications, and to support reflection on teaching and learning.

-The Graduate Student Teaching Development Program is a series of workshops for graduate students interested in developing their university teaching, with opportunities for discussion, practice and reflection.
-Graduate students who complete a minimum of five workshops in the Graduate Student Teaching Development Program can earn a digital badge offered by the Taylor Institute for Teaching and Learning.
+The Emerging Teachers Development Program is a series of workshops for participants interested in developing their university teaching, with opportunities for discussion, practice and reflection.
+Participants who complete a minimum of five workshops in the Emerging Teachers Development Program can earn a digital badge offered by the Taylor Institute for Teaching and Learning.

 SoTL Foundations Program

 The scholarship of teaching and learning, or SoTL, is research-based inquiry by disciplinary experts at the post-secondary level who seek to understand or improve student learning, and the teaching practices that facilitate that learning.
 Through a series of discussion-based sessions focused on foundational SoTL readings and one workshop, Program participants will learn about scholarly, evidence-based approaches to student learning and to their own teaching.
 Graduate students who complete this one-semester Program will earn a SoTL Foundations badge and be prepared to support, collaborate on, and/or conduct SoTL projects (e.g., as co-applicants or RAs on University of Calgary Teaching and Learning Grants).